jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 - `embeddings_trainable`: A boolean value indicating whether the embeddings should be trainable or fixed.
 - `pretrained_embeddings`: A file path to a file containing pre-trained embeddings.
 - `conv_layers`: A list of dictionaries representing the configuration of the convolutional layers.
-- `num_conv_layers`: An integer representing the number of convolutional layers to use.
+- `num_conv_layers`: An integer representing the number of convolutional layers.
 - `num_filters`: An integer representing the number of filters in the convolutional layers.
 - `filter_size`: An integer representing the size of the filters in the convolutional layers.
 - `strides`: An integer representing the stride size in the convolutional layers.